GITMCode/GITM/srcDoc/index.md

 - Quick start
     - more detailed config options
     - how to actually run the code
-- Running the code
+- Grid
-    - grid resolution & blocks explained
+    - cells vs blocks
-    - what inputs are necessary for what IE models (basic)
+    - how to get to the resolution you want
-- Inputs
+- Inputs - common
     - Important and/or frequently changed UAM options
     - more details on files necessary for some options
+- Inputs - all
+    - long page with all possible options that GITM can check
 - Outputs
     - each output type's variables?
   - FAQ